Maggomann/filament-tournament-league-administration/mkdocs/description/leagues.en.md

 # Leagues

-Leagues are subordinate to the league.
+Leagues are subordinate to the federation.

 Currently, the following attributes can be viewed or edited through the form.